JetC0918/IBM-Data-Science-Professional-Certificate/04. Python for Data Science, AI & Development/readme.md

-# What is Data Science?
+# Python for Data Science, AI & Development

 ## 📌 Summary
 This course introduces Python fundamentals, including data structures and data analysis, and these skills are used throughout the following courses.